 The Value of Doing Nothing

 When traveling, especially for a short amount of time, I sometimes want to take every tour of every landmark.
 Attempting to do it all in a new place is exhausting.
 I’ve learned how lovely it can be to stop and rest, or take a nap.
 Teaching isn’t a vacation.
 The vortex of papers to grade, parents to email, and lessons to plan can seem overwhelming.
 For me, it’s important to take a step back and treat myself to some much needed “me time.”
 The teaching, like the adventures, will still be there.
 And I’ll feel refreshed and prepared to meet them with a smile.
-Finally, I’m a Cool Teacher (Sort of)
+Finally, I’m a Cool Teacher (Sort of).

 In my experience, students are unimpressed by degrees or the amount of time you’ve spent in professional development.
-But now that my students know I’ve driven a motorbike and eaten crickets in Southeast Asia, think “Ms. Y is sort of cool.”
+But now that my students know I’ve driven a motorbike and eaten crickets in Southeast Asia, they think “Ms. Y is sort of cool.”
 Well, at least Amyia does.

 If you’re interested in finding out whether traveling abroad will make you a better educator, visit Rustic Pathways Group Travel for more information about creating a customized trip for your students.